-We at Findlay Digital Academy encourage positive choices among our students because these create an atmosphere of good conduct necessary for effective learning.
-Our responsibility is to the vast majority of students who are here to learn.
+We at Findlay Digital Academy encourage positive choices among our students because these create an atmosphere of good conduct necessary for effective learning. responsibility is to the vast majority of students who are here to learn.
 Rarely do students at FDA make poor choices; however, when they do, it is necessary for the students to be properly warned of the consequences of those decisions.
 It our duty and obligation to ensure an educational environment where positive learning experiences can take place.
 The discipline code is listed to serve this purpose.
-The following rules of conduct apply whenever a student is on school property, at any school-sponsored activity, or otherwise subject to the authority of school officials.
-These rules also apply off school property if the misconduct is connected to activities or incidents that have occurred on property owned or controlled by the district.
-These rules also apply off school property, if the misconduct is directed at a district official or employee or the property of a district official or employee.
-Violation on the part of a student of any one or more of the following rules of conduct or assisting, aiding and/or abetting a student who is violating the rules of conduct while on school property or while under the jurisdiction of the school may result in disciplinary action, including Suspension, Emergency Removal, and/or Expulsion, or other alternatives deemed appropriate by the administration including referral to the appropriate authority for prosecution.
-The FDA Executive Director or Coordinator, or FDA Principal may suspend a student from school.
-A student may have his/her Driver's License suspended if he/she is suspended or expelled for the use or possession of alcohol or drugs or for being excessively truant.
-Compliance with this code is mandatory.
+The items in this Code are applicable to misconduct by a student that occurs on property owned or controlled by the School and off of property owned or controlled by the School but that is connected to activities or incidents that have occurred on property owned or controlled by the School and misconduct by a student that, regardless of where it occurs, is directed at a School official or employee or the property of such official or employee and all students when properly under the authority of school personnel during a school activity, function, or event whether on property owned, rented, or maintained by the Board of Directors or property owned, rented, or maintained by another party.
+Additionally, the provisions of this Code shall apply to students if the prohibited act(s) takes place while on properties immediately adjacent to school property, within the line of sight of school property, on school transportation, or if the act affects the operation of the schools.